mattmassicotte/kernel-tutorial/README.md

 # Kernel Tutorial

-> Originally authored by [Matt Massicotte](https://www.massicotte.org/).
-Maintained by [Dmitrii Kharlamov](https://dakharlamov.com) as of August 2026.
-Please consider [sponsoring the original author of this work - Matt Massicotte](https://github.com/sponsors/mattmassicotte).
+> Originally created by @mattmassicotte.
+Now maintained by @dimasusername.

 I really enjoy learning about and understanding lower-level computer systems.
 While [OSDEV wiki](http://wiki.osdev.org/Main_Page) is a fantastic resource, I've really struggled with many of their tutorials.
 So, I thought it would be nice to take things that I've gotten working and put them into a git-based tutorial.
 This makes it much easier to follow along, and correct mistakes.